Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

-We evaluate whether hierarchical planning (HWM) enables zero-shot long-horizon control in regimes where planning with a single-level learned world model fails.
-We apply HWM to three representative latent world-model architectures—VJEPA2-AC \citep{assran2025v}, PLDM \citep{sobal2025learning}, and DINO-WM \citep{zhou2024dino}—and, for each, consider a benchmark domain from the original work while substantially increasing task horizon and complexity.
-For VJEPA2-AC, we study real-world pick-\&-place and drawer manipulation on a Franka robot arm without explicit subgoals.
-For DINO-WM, we consider the Push-T task with task horizons extended from 25 to 75 timesteps.
-For PLDM, we evaluate point-maze navigation with train–test layout mismatch while quadrupling map size.
-We summarize our main findings as follows:
+We evaluate HWM on three latent world-model architectures — VJEPA2-AC \citep{assran2025v}, DINO-WM \citep{zhou2024dino}, and PLDM \citep{sobal2025learning} — under harder versions of their original settings: real-world Franka manipulation without explicit subgoals (VJEPA2-AC), Push-T extended from 25 to 75 timesteps (DINO-WM), and PointMaze with train–test layout mismatch and larger maps (PLDM).
+We summarize our findings as follows: